open-source-tabletop/respawn/respawn.md

 #### Control Objectives

-Control Objectives in Respawn work the same as in the Core Rule with the exception that they stay secured even if there are no friendly models within 3 inches of them.
+Control Objectives in Respawn work the same as in the Core Rule with the exception that they stay secured even if there are no friendly characters within 3 inches of them.

 #### Flags